renec5/APPIUM/README.md

 Sudo chown -R $USER /ysr/local/lib/node_modules

 Note
-If you facing below error while executing the code then add the args as shown in below solution.
+If you face below error while executing the code then add the args as shown in below solution.

 "Appium server has started but is not listening on /status within 60000ms timeout.
 Make sure proper values have been provided to --base-path, --address and --port process arguments."